 Cristiano Micalizzi was born in Rome.
 He started here his first musical studies under the guide of his father, the composer Franco Micalizzi, with whom Cristiano collaborated in recording studio as a drummer and percussionist.
-At the same time he played with various jazz and fusion ensembles in many roman clubs and theatres.
+At the same time, he played with various jazz and fusion ensembles in many roman clubs and theaters.

-In march 1990, during the “First young talents european jazz contest” (announced by RAI Radiotelevisione Italiana and sponsored by Yves Saint Laurent) Micalizzi was chosen from an international jury to join the orchestra directed by the american arranger and flautist James Newton.
-In july he participated in the Boston Berklee College of Music clinics during Umbria Jazz, winning a scholarship for the american school where he took the Bachelor’s Degree in Performance.
+In march 1990, during the “First young talents European jazz contest” (announced by RAI Radiotelevisione Italiana and sponsored by Yves Saint Laurent) Micalizzi was chosen from an international jury to join the orchestra directed by the american arranger and flutist James Newton.
+In July, he participated in the Boston Berklee College of Music clinics during Umbria Jazz, winning a scholarship for the american school where he took the Bachelor’s Degree in Performance.

-As regards the studio perfomances, Micalizzi recorded for Polygram, Sony, Virgin and Univrsal both in Italy and abroad, collaborating also with Bobby Kimball, Abraham Laboriel, Carlos Rios, Luis Conte, Tim Pierce, Phil Palmer, e Ivan Lins.
-He took part in TV shows like “Ti Lascio Una Canzone” presented by Antonella Clerici, “Domenica In” presented by Paolo Bonolis, “Carramba che sorpresa” presented by Raffaella Carrà, with the RAI orchestra (Rai 1); “The Voice of Italy” presented by Federico Russo, “L’ottavo nano” presented by Serena Dandini (Rai 2); “Novecento” (Rai 3); “Che cos’è la musica” directed by Pupi Avati with Giovanni Tommaso and Danilo Rea (RaiSat 2000); “Amici” with the orchestra directed by peppe Vessicchio (CANALE 5); “Tira e Molla” (ITALIA 1).
+He also did studio perfomances where he recorded for Polygram, Sony, Virgin and Universal both in Italy and abroad, collaborating also with Bobby Kimball, Abraham Laboriel, Carlos Rios, Luis Conte, Tim Pierce, Phil Palmer, e Ivan Lins.
+He took part in TV shows like “Ti Lascio Una Canzone” presented by Antonella Clerici, “Domenica In” presented by Paolo Bonolis, “Carramba che sorpresa” presented by Raffaella Carrà, with the RAI orchestra (Rai 1); “The Voice of Italy” presented by Federico Russo, “L’ottavo nano” presented by Serena Dandini (Rai 2); “Novecento” (Rai 3); “Che cos’è la musica” directed by Pupi Avati with Giovanni Tommaso and Danilo Rea (RaiSat 2000), “Amici” with the orchestra directed by peppe Vessicchio (CANALE 5), and “Tira e Molla” (ITALIA 1).